How To Become A Life Coach + 56 Coaching Niches

 - Competency and Code of Ethics Training

-- Observation by an experienced coach while you coach clients (6 sessions)
+- Observation by an experienced life coach while you coach clients (6 sessions)

 - At least 6 observed-coaching sessions with an experienced coach